tiprankstipranks

 We are subject to the risks and costs of obsolescence of our assets.

 Technological and other improvements expose us to the risk that certain of our assets may become technologically or commercially obsolete.
-For example, as manufacturers introduce technological innovations and new types of aircraft, some of our assets could become less desirable to potential lessees.
-Such technological innovations may increase the rate of obsolescence of existing aircraft faster than currently anticipated by us.
-In addition, the imposition of increased regulation regarding stringent noise or emissions restrictions may make some of our aircraft less desirable and less valuable in the marketplace.
-In our offshore energy business, development and construction of new, sophisticated, high-specification assets could cause our assets to become less desirable to potential charterers, and insurance rates may also increase with the age of a vessel, making older vessels less desirable to potential charterers.
-Any of these risks may adversely affect our ability to lease, charter or sell our assets on favorable terms, if at all, which could materially adversely affect our operating results and growth prospects.
+For example, as manufacturers introduce technological innovations and new types of aircraft and engines, our engines and related parts could become less desirable to potential lessees and maintenance and repair customers.
+Such technological innovations may increase the rate of obsolescence of existing aircraft and our engines faster than currently anticipated by us.
+It could also adversely affect the performance of our maintenance facilities if they are not able to perform the required maintenance and repairs or necessitate us to invest significant capital to upgrade our facilities.
+In addition, the imposition of increased regulation regarding stringent noise or emissions restrictions may make some of our aircraft and engines less desirable and less valuable in the marketplace.
+Any of these risks may adversely affect our ability to lease or sell our aircraft, engines and related parts and conduct maintenance, repair and exchanges on favorable terms, if at all, which could materially adversely affect our operating results and growth prospects.

 Costs - Risk 4